FCJ-DNTU/workshop-website-optimization/content/3-Prepare-VPC/3.1-create-vpc/_index.md

 #### VPC Costs

+AWS does not charge for creating and using basic VPC features.
+However, you will be charged for:
+- Data transfer between AZs or out of VPC
-There are no charges for using VPC.
-However, there are service charges for **VPC services** such as NAT Gateways, IP Address Manager, traffic mirroring, Reachability Analyzer, and Network Access Analyzer.
+- Additional VPC services such as NAT Gateways, IP Address Manager, traffic mirroring, Reachability Analyzer, and Network Access Analyzer

 #### Create VPC Instance
 In this section we will create a **VPC Instance**, including 2 **AZ**, 2 Public Subnets